-Norfolk Pedestrian Accident Lawyer
+Norfolk, VA Pedestrian Accident Lawyer

 Tourists and residents alike find Norfolk a great town to walk around in, but its popularity makes it a dangerous place at times for pedestrians.
-When a vehicle collides with a pedestrian, especially on high-traffic roads like Granby Street and East Virginia Beach Boulevard, very serious injuries often result.
+When a vehicle collides with a person, especially on high-traffic roads like Granby Street and East Virginia Beach Boulevard, very serious injuries often result.
 This is especially unfortunate when the accident is due to negligence on the part of a driver.

 If you are suffering after a pedestrian accident, it is important to seek medical treatment and follow your doctor’s instructions.
 However, it is also a wise idea to consult a Norfolk pedestrian accident lawyer before too much time passes.
-A knowledgeable personal injury attorney from Cooper Hurley Injury Lawyers could advise you about whether you may have a claim to recover compensation and help with preparing evidence to build the strongest possible case for recovery.
+A knowledgeable Norfolk personal injury attorney from Cooper Hurley Injury Lawyers could advise you about whether you may have a claim to recover compensation and help with preparing evidence to build the strongest possible case for recovery.

 Drivers must study rules of the road and pass an exam before legally driving on the streets of Norfolk.
-Many pedestrians, on the other hand, are not even aware of many of the pedestrian laws issued by state and local governments specifically to protect them.
+Many pedestrians, on the other hand, are not even aware of many of the laws issued by state and local governments specifically to protect them.

 To complicate matters further, sometimes these laws can be difficult to interpret.
 For instance, Norfolk Code of Ordinances §25-627 specifies that vehicle drivers must yield the right of way to pedestrians in crosswalks or in any intersection of streets where the speed limit is not more than 35 miles per hour.